Topological feature selection for time series data: Applications

 The persistence diagram of the final convex-combination sliding window embedding is shown in Figure~\ref{fig:synth_pds}~(right), and the averaged path through the geometric $9$-simplex is visualized in Figure~\ref{fig:synth_path}.
 The sample mean scores on the signals and standard deviations are shown in Table~\ref{table:scores}.
-The scores of the three unpermuted signals account for 99.7\% of the total scores.